 The Northern Lights are not the only natural phenomenon to witness here, however.
 Norway boasts the land of the midnight sun, which in itself is almost unbelievable.
 Never will the sun go down during the summer months so be sure to time your visit right for what you want to see the most.

-We’ve covered exciting cityscapes, natural beauty and inspirational architecture but it’s time we put the spotlight on a paradise island, cue Barbados.
+We’ve covered exciting cityscapes, natural beauty, and inspirational architecture but it’s time we put the spotlight on a paradise island, cue Barbados.

 Think of the Caribbean and our minds instantly imagine crystal clear waters basking under the shimmering light of the sun, warm climates and of course blissful relaxation.
 This is exactly what Barbados brings.

 Many cruise lines love this destination so much they even use it as a point of turnaround.
-Cruise ships dock here for embarkation and disembarkation for passengers, as they airport is accessible for direct flights for passengers from the UK from a wide choice of airports, including regional options.
+Cruise ships dock here for embarkation and disembarkation for passengers, as the airport is accessible for direct flights for passengers from the UK from a wide choice of airports, including regional options.

-To the west however, things are a little different.
+To the west, however, things are a little different.
 Here lies a vast array of gorgeous beach settings that just typify the purity of the Caribbean.
-The beaches are complimented by a wide range of bars, cafés, restaurants and clubs creating a vibrant 24/7 lifestyle.
+The beaches are complimented by a wide range of bars, cafés, restaurants, and clubs creating a vibrant 24/7 lifestyle.

 If you want to relax and just simply enjoy the glistening sunshine then there are plenty of locations and opportunities to do so but Barbados offers much more than just this.
 Cruise line excursions here are fantastic.
 Experience the Aerial Trek Zipline Adventure at the Walkes Spring Plantation.
 This thrill ride will whisk you across 8 different platforms on a course over 1,000 feet long.
 The highest point of the course is 100 feet high some of the most striking views on the island.

-From turtle snorkelling and exclusive catamaran sunset adventures to rum tasting and designer shopping; Barbados has it all.
-Enjoy some time exploring the island, stop off for a bite to eat in one of the many fantastic restaurants then finish the day off at beach soaking up the sun, perfect!
+From turtle snorkeling and exclusive catamaran sunset adventures to rum tasting and designer shopping; Barbados has it all.
+Enjoy some time exploring the island, stop off for a bite to eat in one of the many fantastic restaurants then finish the day off at the beach soaking up the sun, perfect!